Iroghama/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 5-firstlines files prints the first 10 lines of a file to the screen The 6-third-line  file prints the third line of a file to the screen The 8-cwd_state file  contains a script that redirects the output of a command to a file
+The 5-firstlines files prints the first 10 lines of a file to the screen The 6-third-line  file prints the third line of a file to the screen The 8-cwd_state file  contains a script that redirects the output of a command to a file The 9-duplicate_last_line file  contains a script that duplicates thelast line of a file by means of output redirection